confluentinc/examples/cloud-etl/README.md

 This demo showcases an entire end-to-end cloud ETL deployment, built for 100% cloud services:

 * Kinesis source connector: reads from a Kinesis stream and writes the data to a Kafka topic in Confluent Cloud
-* ksqlDB: streaming SQL engine that enables real-time data processing against Kafka
+* KSQL: streaming SQL engine that enables real-time data processing against Kafka
 * GCS or S3 sink connector: pushes data from Kafka topics to cloud storage

 | Component                  | Consumes From              | Produces To             |